|Dr Robert Stephenson

 We work closely with these important professionals who are employed by the Primary Care Trust.
 They are state registered nurses who have undergone further training.
 District nurses look after the nursing needs of patients confined to home.
 Health visitors advise on all aspects of health for mothers with young children.
 Midwives look after the antenatal and postnatal care of pregnant women.
 If you wish to contact a member of our attached staff please contact reception or telephone the Community Hospital where they are based (757220).

-Your doctors can put you in touch with many other professionals including chiropodists, physiotherapists, community psychiatric nurses, occupational therapists, Macmillan nurses and social workers.
+Your doctors can put you in touch with many other professionals including chiropodists, physiotherapists, dietitians, community psychiatric nurses, occupational therapists, Macmillan nurses and social workers.